soderlind/norwegian-stopwords-searchwp4/README.md

 # Norwegian Stopwords for SearchWP 4

 Norwegian, bokmål and nynorsk, stopwords are missing in SearchWP 4.
-This plugin will add them if your locale is `no_NB`, `no_NN` or `no`
+This plugin will add them if your locale is `nb_NO`, `nn_NO` or `no`

 ## Installation